Schedule your radon test in the Columbus, Dayton & Marysville, OH area

 For radon testing in Columbus, Dayton, and Marysville, OH areas, turn to Habitation Investigation LLC.
 We will check to see if your home has over 4 picocuries per liter (pCi/L) of radon.
 If so, we’ll refer you to a radon mitigation company.
 Call today to schedule your radon inspection.

-Don’t expose your family to harmful gas.
-Make sure your home doesn’t contain high levels of radon.
+Don’t expose your family to harmful gas, especially radon.
+Make sure your home doesn’t contain high levels of radon or any other hazard.
 Pair your radon test in Mechanicsburg and Columbus OH with a traditional home inspection from Habitation Investigation.

 Radon is a naturally occurring gaseous radioactive element.
 It is invisible, odorless and tasteless, It is derived from the radioactive decay of uranium.
 Radon is naturally occurring and present throughout the environment at very low levels.
 However when high levels are present, people are at a higher risk for lung cancer.